AndreyGS/CryptoLib/ReadMe.md

 Current library is build on pure C.\
 At the moment it under development.\
-For now it includes several types of symmetric ciphers, hashing functions, XOF's, PRF's (HMAC only) and KDF's (PBKDF2 only).
+For now it includes several types of symmetric ciphers, hashing functions, XOF's, PRF's (HMAC only) and KDF's (PBKDF2 only).\
-Also there is a AddPadding functions which is adds padding to your data (Zero, PKCSZN7, ISO_7816) or check if it (data) can be applied to No_padding scheme.
+Also there is a AddPadding functions which is adds padding to your data (Zero, PKCSZN7, ISO_7816) or check if it (data) can be applied to No_padding-scheme.

 #### Full list of currently supported algorithms:
 * Block ciphers (list of operation modes - ECB, CBC, CFB, OFB, CTR):\